saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Register Domains

-Has relationships with all major registries
+Has relationships with all major domain registries

-- Route 53 will check with the top level domain to see if the name is available
+- Route 53 will check with the registry top level domain to see if the name is available
 - Router 53 creates a zonefile for the domain to be registered
 - Allocates nameservice for that zone
   - Generally four of these for one individual zone